cyber-dojo/cyber-dojo/README.md

 cd ..
 ```

-This will create the following directory structure (each directory holds a git repo):
+This will create the following directory structure
+(each directory holds a git repo with a build_test_tag_publish.sh script):

 ```
 src/cyber-dojo